plewis/plewis.github.io/phylogenetics/mrbayes.md

 To use Tracer on your own computer to view files created on the cluster, you need to get the file on the cluster downloaded to your laptop.
 Download the file _algaemb.nex.p_ (using Cyberduck, FileZilla, Fugu, scp, or whatever has been working).

 After starting Tracer, choose _File > Import Trace File..._ to choose a parameter sample file to display (you can also do this by clicking the + button under the list of trace files in the upper left corner of the main window).
-Select the _algaemb.nex.p_ in your working folder, then click the Open button to read it.
+Select the _algaemb.nex.p_ file in your working folder, then click the Open button to read it.

 You should now see 9 rows of values in the table labeled Traces on the left side of the main window.
 The first row (LnL) is selected by default, and Tracer shows a histogram of log-likelihood values on the right, with summary statistics above the histogram.